Fujifilm GFX 50R and the Film Look

 How to Get the Film Look From Your Fujifilm GFX 50R

 One of the all-important assets that attracted me to the Fujifilm GFX 50R was the natural film-like look you can get in your final output.
-It may be the larger sensor combined with pixel density and Fujifilm’s color science that create this look and I am a fan.
+The larger sensor combined with pixel density and Fujifilm’s color science may create this look, and I am a fan.

-Digital cameras often produce clinically sharp images which almost look too perfect and devoid of character.
-You may prefer this perfect look or you may long for the look of film in your images.
+Digital cameras often produce clinically sharp images that almost look too perfect and devoid of character.
+You may prefer this perfect look or long for the look of film in your images.

-Decades went by where there was no other option than to shoot film and hence there is an enormous library of film photos for us to explore and to be inspired by.
-Film photographs are stamps of different time periods with each period having its own look as we went from black and white to various styles of color film.
+Decades went by when there was no other option than shooting film, and hence, there is an enormous library of film photos for us to explore and be inspired by.
+Film photographs are stamps of different time periods, with each period having its own look as we went from black-and-white to various styles of color film.

-It is only natural that we wish to recreate these analog looks and feels in our images.
-Film images can seem almost tangible due to their analog nature and it is easy to lose this feel in digital photography as manufacturers aim for perfection.
+It is natural that we wish to recreate these analog looks and feels in our images.
+Due to their analog nature, film images can seem almost tangible, and it is easy to lose this feeling in digital photography as manufacturers aim for perfection.

 In this post, I will suggest three ingredients or steps that can give you a more film-like output: